PUBLIC LIBRARY LEADERS (new name)

 In the 21st Century, public libraries and their leaders will face unique issues that warrant focused thought, research, discussion and visioning.
-The Public Library Leadership Fellows program is about the future of public libraries and the changing communities they serve.
+The Public Library Leaders program is about the future of public libraries and the changing communities they serve.

-The goal of the Public Library Leadership Fellows program is to contribute to the vitality and success of public libraries and the diverse communities they serve well into the 21st century, by positioning public library professionals to be proactive, effective voices in the global information environment.
+The goal of the Public Library Leaders program is to contribute to the vitality and success of public libraries and the diverse communities they serve well into the 21st century, by positioning public library professionals to be proactive, effective voices in the global information environment.

 This program is designed to expose and engage library managers who have the desire and potential for highest levels of leadership in public libraries to themes, experiences and current leaders to augment their preparedness.

-Here is what the current library leaders are saying about the PLLF Program:
+Here is what the current library leaders are saying about the PLL Program: